jetho/SECD-Machine/README.md

 SECD-Machine
 ============

-An Implementation of the SECD Virtual Machine in Haskell
+An Implementation of the (tail recursive) SECD Virtual Machine in Haskell.